-US Justice Department to review Google's deal for Fitbit: source
+US Justice Department to review Google's deal for Fitbit: Source

-The U.S. Justice Department will review plans by Alphabet Inc-owned Google to buy fitness tracker maker Fitbit Inc for possible antitrust issues, a source told Reuters on Tuesday.

-WASHINGTON: The U.S. Justice Department will review plans by Alphabet Inc-owned Google to buy fitness tracker maker Fitbit Inc for possible antitrust issues, a source told Reuters on Tuesday.
+WASHINGTON: The US Justice Department will review plans by Alphabet Inc-owned Google to buy fitness tracker maker Fitbit for possible antitrust issues, a source told Reuters on Tuesday (Dec 10).

-The US$2.1 billion deal will give search and advertising giant Google the capability to take on Apple and Samsung in the crowded market for fitness trackers and smart watches.
-It was announced on Nov.
-1.
+The US$2.1 billion (£1.64 billion) deal will give search and advertising giant Google the capability to take on Apple and Samsung in the crowded market for fitness trackers and smart watches.
+It was announced on Nov 1.

 Watchdog groups like Public Citizen and the Center for Digital Democracy, among others, have urged antitrust enforcers to block the deal on the grounds that it will give Google even more data about American consumers.